Raleigh, North Carolina: 19th century

-Due to the economic and social problems of the post-war period and Reconstruction, with a state economy still heavily dependent on agriculture, the city grew little over the next several decades.
+Due to the economic and social problems of the postwar period and Reconstruction, with a state economy still heavily dependent on agriculture, the city grew little over the next several decades.

 Shaw University, the South's first African American college, began classes in 1865 and was chartered in 1875.
 Its Estey Hall was the first building constructed for the higher education of Black women, and Leonard Medical Center was the first four-year medical school in the country for African Americans.

 In 1867, Episcopal clergy founded St. Augustine's College for the education of freedmen.
 The biracial Reconstruction legislature created new welfare institutions: in 1869, it approved the United States' first school for blind and deaf Black people, to be located in Raleigh.
 In 1874, the federal government constructed the Federal Building in Raleigh, the first federal government project in the Southern U.S. following the Civil War.

 In 1880, the newspapers News and Observer combined to form The News & Observer.
 It continues to be Raleigh's primary daily newspaper.
 The North Carolina College of Agriculture and Mechanic Arts, now known as North Carolina State University, was founded as a land-grant college in 1887.
 The city's Rex Hospital opened in 1889 and included the state's first nursing school.
 The Baptist Women's College, now known as Meredith College, opened in 1891, and in 1898, The Academy of Music, a private music conservatory, was established.

 In the late nineteenth century, two Black Congressmen were elected from North Carolina's 2nd district, the last in 1898.
 George Henry White sought to promote civil rights for Black citizens and to challenge efforts by White Democrats to reduce Black voting by new discriminatory laws.
 He and his allies were unsuccessful.
 Based on a White supremacy campaign that returned Democrats to dominance, in 1900 the state legislature passed a new constitution, with a suffrage amendment that raised barriers to voter registration, resulting in the disenfranchisement of most Black citizens and many poor White citizens.
 Loss of the ability to vote also disqualified Black men (and later women) from sitting on juries and serving in any office—local, state or federal.
 The rising Black middle-class in Raleigh and other areas was politically silenced and shut out of local governance, and the Republican Party was no longer competitive in the state.

 It was not until after federal civil rights legislation was passed in the mid-1960s that the majority of Black citizens in North Carolina would again be able to vote, sit on juries and serve in local offices.
 By that time many African Americans had left the state in the Great Migration to northern industrial cities for more opportunities.
 No African American was elected to Congress from North Carolina until 1992.